EasyPost/syslogger/README.md

 # SysLogger

-Ruby Logger for interacting with syslog.
+Ruby Logger for interacting with syslog using RFC 5424 format.

 ## Description